 Badiah is co-investigator in an adult service learning project (refugee job training and mentorship) established between the ECDC/African Community Center in Denver, a refugee resettlement agency, and the Knoebel School of Hospitality Management at DU.
 Her work examines refugee outcomes; specifically, she looks at whether participation in this program is associated with increased social connectedness, self-efficacy, and improved psychological well-being.For this longitudinal study, Badiah helped create instruments, received funding and translated these instruments into nine different African, Middle Eastern, and South-east Asian languages.

-As a passionate community social worker, Badiah is constantly fuelled by being in service to vulnerable and marginal populations through community activism, policy advocacy, community organizing and civic engagement.
+As a passionate community social worker, Dr. Haffejee is constantly fuelled by being in service to vulnerable, marginalized and oppressed populations through community activism, policy advocacy, community organizing and civic engagement.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 This portfolio last updated: 28-Apr-2017 12:49 PM